mikemac1/odd-duck/README.md

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
 I will be honest that I am not surprised that after almost 8 hours I am typing this out right now.
 When I went into the lab I didn't feel good and I feel even worse now.
 I assumed it was not going to go well.

+## Comments & Reflections Lab 12

+* How did this go, overall?

+* What observations or questions do you have about what you’ve learned so far?

+* How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?